benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
+- Let's keep working backwards...
 - Stage 2 (`Draft`)
-- Committee expects the feature to be developed and eventually included in the standard (not guaranteed)
+- Committee expects the feature to be developed and eventually included
+  * not guaranteed
 - There's a _rough_ spec entering into this stage
 - Objective is to formalize the spec
 - There should really only be incremental changes to the spec
 - Still a gamble to use
 - There's nothing sitting at Stage 2 that I really am excited about
-- There are Class Decorators, but I'm not a big fan of those
+- There are Class Decorators, but I'm not a big fan of those, yet
+  * I lean more functional

 =====
 <!-- .slide: data-background="url(../../img/esnext/kunj-parekh-362219-unsplash.jpg) no-repeat center" data-background-size="cover" -->